Natural Products

 It could be because men are more likely to have health problems, like high blood pressure, diabetes, and heart disease, that raise the odds for severe COVID-19 symptoms.

-Another possible reason: women tend to have stronger immune systems than men, thanks to their hormones.
+Another possible reason: women tend to have stronger immune systems than men, thanks to their hormones, but women are significantly more likely than men to experience long COVID.

 Hair loss